juliesymons/juliesymons/GettingStarted.md

 This program defines one field, `counter`, which is a 2-dimensional scalar field with 200 rows and 200 columns.
 It then uses the feedback operator *<==* to increment itself by 1 with each clock tick or step.

+This next figure shows `Counter` running in the visual debugger. add more details about the debugger here.

 <center>
 ![cogdebugger running Counter](doc/cogdebugger2.png)
 </center>